Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 How do we define sustainability at Alianza Team?

-As the central axis of the organization’s corporate strategy, we understand sustainability as the comprehensive and strategic management of opportunities and risks that will allow us to meet our objectives in the short, medium and long term, meeting the expectations and needs of our stakeholders to manage our externalities and leave a positive mark in all the places where we are present.
-In relation to the technical definition of sustainability, we work today to nurture a better tomorrow and leave a better future for the next generations.
+We work on the three dimensions of sustainability -environmental, social and economic & governance- as a central axis of our corporate and competitive business strategy.
+We understand sustainability as the comprehensive management of opportunities and risks that will allow us to meet our objectives in the short, medium and long term, fulfilling the expectations and needs of our stakeholders in order to manage our externalities and positively impact our people, communities, value chain and planet.
+With regards to the technical definition of sustainability, we work today to nurture a better tomorrow and leave a better future for the next generations.

-In Alianza Team, complying with the legal requirements is the minimum expected, and with conviction, courage and passion we go beyond what is required to deliver the best of ourselves, constantly strengthening trust in relationships with our interest groups*.
-Thus, working with transparency, consistency and coherence, we protect and strengthen our main asset, which is our corporate reputation, creating value for the organization.
-We do this by:
+Complying with the legal requirements is our bare minimum, and with conviction, courage and passion we go beyond what is required to deliver the best of ourselves, constantly strengthening the trust in the relationships with our interest groups*.
+Under our philosophy of “Stronger as Allies”, we work jointly with different allies, favoring the achievement of common goals and fostering positive transformations both internally, as a company, and externally.
+Under these precepts, working with transparency, consistency and coherence, we protect and strengthen our main asset which is our corporate reputation, this way adding value to the organization.

 Materiality